Samikshyapanda/cetb-hack/contributing.md

-- Hi, I'm Raksha and this my first time participating in HacktoberFest!
+- Hello!
+I'm Samikshya  and this my first time participating in HacktoberFest!